 This is a very dynamic environment that can feel like foreign territory to others like companies with more complex services, those who dwell in the middle of the supply chain, or those whose value proposition involves helping other businesses function.
 B2B companies don’t regularly feel a pressing, general need to be appealing, to have an attractive design for their day-to-day survival.
 Their value proposition and demand typically reside elsewhere.
 A “bigger” elsewhere like the health of the industry, the elasticity of products, the arrival of new commodities or technologies, or access to prime materials.

 So, the central question a lot of those companies are asking is should these brands communicate “fun” in their social media?
 Are B2B companies able to do it at all?
-And if both answers seem to be “no”, how they can live and thrive in the current digital world where marketing and unique brand personas excel?
+And if both answers seem to be “no”, how can they live and thrive in the current digital world where marketing and unique brand personas excel?

 The answer lies in the concept of content strategy, or defining what a business should do with their digital channels (social media, blogs, videos, websites, et al), who they want to speak to and why, and what type of content they can and should serve to those interested in listening.
 This is the type of digital marketing effort worth your time and attention.